mini-kep/intro/testing_guidelines/README.md

   - smaller tests can have simplier naming.
 Better a ```test_make_date()``` or
     ```test_to_float_accepts_commented_string``` than no test at all
   - regression test (bugfixes) can have names stating what the problem was, eg ```test_CBR_USD_will_not_work_before_1992```
-  - read about *Arrange-Act-Assert* or *Given-When-Then* for more information, <https://stackoverflow.com/questions/155436/unit-test-naming-best-practices> is oftern cited for naming, but discussion has some controversies.
+  - read about *Arrange-Act-Assert* or *Given-When-Then* for more information
+  - [this post](https://stackoverflow.com/questions/155436/unit-test-naming-best-practices) is oftern cited for naming,
+    but discussion has some controversies.

-To cover
+To add
 --------
 - testing is not the best technique to ensure code quality (eg reviews)
 - testing in flask with db